-\ With a like number of Heros riding these creatures.
+\With a like number of Heroes riding these creatures

 Fighting-Men within castles will demand a jousting match with all passersby of like class.
 Otherwise they will demand a toll of from 100 to 600 Gold Pieces from the party.
-If a joust takes place (use rules from CHAINMAIL) the occupant of the castle will take the loser's armor if he wins, but if the character wins the castle owner will host all in the party for up to one month, supply them with two weeks of rations, and provide warhorses (Heavy) if the party so requires.
+If a joust takes place the occupant of the castle will take the loser's armor if he wins, but if the character wins the castle owner will host all in the party for up to one month, supply them with two weeks of rations, and provide warhorses if the party so requires (see Jousting).

-Magic-Users from castles will send passersby after treasure by Geas if they are not hostile, with the Magic-User taking at least half of all treasure so gained, the Magic-User having first choice of magical items and automatically choosing Miscellaneous Magic, Wands/Staves, or Rings (in that order) in preference to other items.
-Otherwise, the Magic-User will require a magical item from the passersby as toll, and if they have no magical items suitable for use the Magic-User will require a toll of from 1000 to 4000 Gold Pieces.
+Magic-Users from castles will send passersby after treasure by Geas if they are not hostile, with the Magic-User taking at least half of all treasure so gained, the Magic-User having first choice of magical items and automatically choosing miscellaneous magic, wands/staves, or rings (in that order) in preference to other items.
+Otherwise, the Magic-User will require a magical item from the passersby as toll, and if they have no magical items suitable for use the Magic-User will require a toll of from 1,000 to 4,000 Gold Pieces.

 Clerics will require passersby to give a tithe (10%) of all their money and jewels.
 If there is no payment possible the Cleric will send the adventurers on some form of Lawful or Chaotic task, under Quest.
-Generally Evil High Priests will simply attempt to slay Lawful or Neutral passersby who fail to pay their tithes.
+Generally Evil High Priests will simple attempt to slay Lawful or Neutral passersby who fail to pay their tithes.